BodenmillerGroup/IMCWorkflow/docs/process.md

 IMC raw data are safed in the proprietary `.mcd` file type.
 A single MCD file can hold raw acquisition data for multiple regions of interest, optical images providing a slide level overview of the sample ("panoramas"), and detailed metadata about the experiment.
-Besides the MCD viewer (see [Image visualization](viewers.md)), `.mcd` files cannot be read by image analysis software.
+Besides the MCD viewer (see [Image visualization](viewers.md)), `.mcd` files cannot be widely read by image analysis software.

-To facilitate IMC data pre-processing, we created [readimc](https://github.com/BodenmillerGroup/readimc) and [imctools](https://github.com/BodenmillerGroup/imctools), open-source
+To facilitate IMC data pre-processing, the [readimc](https://github.com/BodenmillerGroup/readimc) and [imctools](https://github.com/BodenmillerGroup/imctools), open-source
-Python packages for extracting the multi-modal (IMC acquisitions, panoramas), multi-region, multi-channel information contained in raw IMC images.
+Python packages allow extracting the multi-modal (IMC acquisitions, panoramas), multi-region, multi-channel information contained in raw IMC images.
 While `imctools` contains functionality specific to the IMC Segmentation Pipeline, the `readimc` package contains reader functions for IMC raw data and should be used for this purpose.
 A common first step of IMC pre-processing is the conversion of raw data from MCD files to multi-channel TIFF files.